projectname94/project-voice_activated/lectures/states_of_feedback.md

 Before a user can begin an interaction they need to know that the computer is listening and that they will be acknoledged.
 Apple's Siri interface uses an audio cue to indicate it is ready.

 ## 2. Begin an input
 While a user is speaking to their device, should there be some sort of indication that they are being listened to?
-Siri provides a subtle automation
+Siri provides a subtle animation

 ## 3. Acknowledge received input
 After the input has been completed there is an indication that it is being processed.
 Siri will display the text that it is processing on your screen to show you what it is responding too.